Hi-Fi/robotframework-remote-workshop/using_remote_libraries/1-credentials/README.md

 ## Questions

-- How remote server should be secured?
+- How remote server/libraries should be secured?
 Should it?
 - How should credentials be injected to remote server?